Mindfulness To Reduce Fear Of Giving Birth

 How To Use Mindfulness To Reduce Fear Of Giving Birth In 5 Steps

-Use mindfulness for childbirth fear by practicing briefly, often, and in the same situations where fear appears.
-A phone timer set for 5 minutes is enough to begin.
+Use mindfulness for childbirth fear by practicing briefly, often, and in the same situations where fear tends to appear.
+A few breaths while vacuuming the hallway, hearing the wooden floor creak, can be enough to begin.

 These steps also fit birth-plan conversations.
 If breathing is your main concern, labor and birth breathing meditation can help you practice one skill at a time.